The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 Redux vs Zustand

-Use Redux (Redux Toolkit) instead of Zustand when: you need RTK Query (or strong middleware/DevTools).
+Prefer Redux when you need RTK Query or strong DevTools / middleware.
 Zustand has no built-in data-fetching layer.

 // services/postsApi.js